The Citizens National Bank Of Chillicothe

 Series of 1882 $20 Brown Back

-The Citizens National Bank Of Chillicothe also printed 10,294 sheets of $10 1882 blue seal national bank notes.
-These were only issued by banks for about ten years (at the most).
-So it is unusual to see such a high sheet output.
-This will likely be a common issue unless it is rare signature combination variety.
+The Citizens National Bank Of Chillicothe also printed 881 sheets of $10 1882 blue seal national bank notes.
+1882 blue seals are traditionally not the most popular national bank notes.
+However, when we are talking about such a low print number, these become much more desirable.
 All of these notes say series of 1882 but they were actually printed between 1908 and 1921.
 So they aren’t quite as old as the dates might suggest.
 There is also a date on these notes that is between 1888 and 1901.
 That date is written in cursive text and it represents when the bank was chartered or re-chartered.
 Some of the so called 1882 value back notes have a chance to be really rare.
 Most of the earlier notes that say 1882-1908 on the back are likely going to be relatively common.
 The designs are exactly the same on the front.
 Each has a blue seal and charter number.

 1882 Blue Seal $10 National Bank Note